eth-brownie/brownie/docs/api-network.rst

 .. py:class:: brownie.network.event._EventItem

-    Hybrid container type that works as a `dict <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`_ and a `list <https://docs.python.org/3/library/stdtypes.html#lists>`_.
+    Hybrid container type that works as a :py:class:`dict` and a :py:class:`list`.
 Represents one or more events with the same name that were fired in a transaction.

     Instances of this class are created by :func:`EventDict <brownie.network.event.EventDict>`, it is not intended to be instantiated directly.